ESPN debuts new Studio F in former home of ‘SportsCenter’

 categories

-Cable News, Featured, HD, Set Design, Sports Broadcasting & Production, TV News Set Design, TV Set Design, TV Sports Set Design
+Cable News, Featured, Set Design, Sports Broadcasting & Production, Sports Set Design, TV News Set Design, TV Set Design